florowebdevelopment/vat-validator/README.md

 ## Strict (optional)

-When strict is set to FALSE, the VAT number validation returns TRUE if the VIES service is not available (CURL timeout).
+When strict is set to FALSE, the VAT number validation returns TRUE if the VIES service is not available (CURL timeout or SoapFault).

 ```
 $oVatValidator->setStrict(false); // default = true